maxzheng/great-life-guide/README.md

 The Great Life Guide
 ====================

 This contains fundamental ideas about life, such as what it is, how to improve it, and what it can be.
-It is my hope that this can serve as a guide to live a great life, not just good.
+It is my hope that this can serve as a guide to live a great life.

 <img align="right" src="happiness.jpg" width="467px">